 The Shopping Cart:

-I have a WordPress site and Woocommerce with the subscription extension, which allows you to run recurring payments, was the obvious choice.
+I have a WordPress site and after I first left Ontraport, I used Woocommerce with the subscription extension, which allows you to run recurring payments.
 The WooCommerce Subscription add-on costs $129 per year, so $10.75 per month.
-So now we are up to $59.75 per month (Conver Kit + WooCommerce Subscription).

-In this migration, I also let go of DirectPay and Authorize.net as my merchant services provider, which is the system that actually charges the credit cards and deposits those payments into your bank.
+In this migration away from Ontraport, I also let go of DirectPay and Authorize.net as my merchant services provider, which is the system that processes the credit cards and deposits those payments into your bank.
 I changed to Stripe because of their interest rates and it accepts all credit cards, including American Express, without having to apply for a separate Amex account to process payments.

 I learned about LearnDash, which is a WordPress Plugin and with the ProPanel addition (like a really cool dashboard that runs reports on each user and/or program) I can see every single person and which modules they’ve completed.
 I can give people certificates of completion for completing modules or an entire program.
 I can create quizzes in the programs as well so people can submit things to me.
 I can make it so that people have to complete module 1 before they go onto module two, which is another feature I was looking for.

 But what about affiliates?
-I didn’t want a totally separate system for my affiliates, which are something I use frequently for my events.
+I didn’t want a totally separate system for my affiliates, which are something I use frequently for my events and other launches.

-The new systems were activated and linked to each other quite easily, but migrating thousands of contacts and hundreds of customers who all had different access to different programs was not a smooth ride.
+The new systems were activated and linked to each other quite easily, but migrating thousands of contacts and hundreds of customers who all had different access to different programs was an adventure.